Thanks for visiting my Breast Cancer Diary. I hope you find within it something that will help you.

 May 23, 2004 – Today I’m observing that the least little bit of excitement (like a lengthy phone call from my son) wears me out totally.
 Also, my whole left side is very sore, like all my nerves are inflamed.
 The Internet research I’ve done says I may be having this for up to three months, but I doubt it will bother me that long.
 I totally believe that my special juice will keep any such nonsense to a minimum.

 My First Meeting With My Oncologist

-6/7/04 Helen (mentioned above), a friend who is also on her own journey with breast cancer, lent me a video entitled “The Biology of Belief” by Dr Bruce Lipton.
+June 7, 2004 – Helen (mentioned above), a friend who is also on her own journey with breast cancer, lent me a video entitled “The Biology of Belief” by Dr Bruce Lipton.
 What an eye opener!
 For weeks I’ve been thinking and worrying that no matter what I do to treat this cancer, if I am genetically predisposed to it (having lost mother and grandmother to it), what are my chances of beating it?
 This film was amazing and gave me so much hope.
-Dr Lipton has now written a book with the same title – it will change how you think about your health.
+It was life-changing.
+Dr Lipton has also written a book with the same title – if you worry about genetic predisposition, read the book – it will change how you think about your health.

 Seeing Other Therapists